-In this respect, the Group is configured on the basis of the separation between the central role of strategy, supervision and control, on the one hand, and that of day-to-day administration and effective management, providing itself in this respect with a decentralized structure inspired by the principle of subsidiarity and respect for the autonomy of the companies that comprise it, which do business in accordance with the highest ethical standards and in compliance with the good governance recommendations generally recognized in international markets, adjusted to their needs and particularities.
+In this respect, the Group is configured on the basis of the separation between the function of strategic definition and supervision, on the one hand, and that of day-to-day administration and effective management, on the other, providing itself in this respect with a decentralized structure inspired by the principle of subsidiarity and respect for the autonomy of the companies that comprise it, which do business in accordance with the highest ethical standards and in compliance with the good governance recommendations generally recognised in international markets, adjusted to their needs and particularities.

-Therefore, essential premises for this Policy are the differentiation of the functions corresponding to the Company, as a holding company of the Group, domiciled in Biscay and with Spanish nationality, from the country subholding companies established in the various territories in which the Group does business, and the head of business companies, whether Spanish or foreign.
+Therefore, essential premises for this Policy are the differentiation of the functions corresponding to the Company, as the holding company of the Group, domiciled in Biscay and with Spanish nationality, from the country subholding companies established in the territories in which the companies of the Group do business, and the head of business companies, whether Spanish or foreign.

-All of them share the principles reflected in the Purpose and Values of the Iberdrola group and in the Code of Ethics and conceive of the social dividend as the direct, indirect or induced contribution of value of its activities for all Stakeholders, particularly through its contribution to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations.
+All of them share the principles reflected in the Purpose and Values of the Iberdrola Group and in the Code of Ethics and conceive of the social dividend as the direct, indirect or induced contribution of value of their activities for their Stakeholders, particularly through their contribution to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN).

 4. Definition of the Corporate and Governance Structure

-The corporate organisation of the Group, which forms an essential part of the Governance and Sustainability System, is comprised of:
+The structure of the Group, which is an essential part of the Governance and Sustainability System, is comprised of:

 c) the head of business companies.